Mexico suffers another day of rolling blackouts due to storm

 Much of the north remains without reliable power, and the rolling blackouts Tuesday were also hitting millions in Mexico’s central industrial heartland and states as far south as Guerrero.

-Starting late Sunday, freezing weather in Texas led to a chain of events that left almost 5 million households and businesses in northern Mexico without power.
+Starting late Sunday, freezing weather in Texas led to a chain of events that left large swaths of northern Mexico without power.

 Mexico’s government-owned utility, the Federal Electricity Commission, said its operations were left short as the winter storm in Texas froze natural gas pipelines.
 Private plants supply about 80% of power in northern Mexico, and most of those are gas-fired.